helenaholley/OCBE-Textbook/OCBE_I/Chapter 3: Conformation and stereochemistry.md

-# Chapter 3: Conformation and stereochemistry
+# 3: Conformation and stereochemistry

 <img src="media/image229.jpg"
 style="width:4.74583in;height:3.24746in" />